korsarNek/korsarNek/source/_posts/Hotplate.md

 class Adafruit_USBH_MSC_BlockDevice : public FsBlockDeviceInterface {
 ```

-With the [macros](https://learn.microsoft.com/en-us/cpp/preprocessor/macros-c-cpp?view=msvc-170), you can basically redefine anything, and it is often used to make dependencies interchangeable, in this case, `FsBlockDeviceInterface`, which is not a class that exists in the code but a macro that acts as a placeholder for a class.
+With [macros](https://learn.microsoft.com/en-us/cpp/preprocessor/macros-c-cpp?view=msvc-170), you can basically redefine anything, and it is often used to make dependencies interchangeable, in this case, `FsBlockDeviceInterface`, which is not a class that exists in the code but a macro that acts as a placeholder for a class.
 The code is only supposed to be compiled if there is a file named "SdFat.h" in the code, whether in your own code or in a used library.
 The library that has an SdFat.h should also define an `FsBlockDeviceInterface`.
 This is initially a very shaky construct and requires either good documentation or someone to dig through the code.
 The documentation was of course sparse.

 The first error looked like this:
 ```